 Does the ASU Library support this initiative?

 Yes!
 The ASU Library has a long history of promoting and supporting open access awareness and activities.
 In fact, in 2010, the ASU Library’s Librarians Assembly passed an Open Access Resolution, declaring their commitment for open access.
-The library also created and manage the ASU Digital Repository.
+The library also created and manages KEEP Repository.

-Why should I use the ASU Digital Repository when I already deposit my articles in other repositories/sharing platforms?
+Why should I use the KEEP Repository when I already deposit my articles in other repositories/sharing platforms?

 Libraries have traditionally committed to archiving and preserving the scholarly works in their collections.
-This is also true of the works deposited in the ASU Digital Repository and separates such institutional based repositories from social networking sites and discipline based repositories.
+This is also true of the works deposited in our KEEP Repository and separates such institutional based repositories from social networking sites and discipline based repositories.

 Commercial sites like Academia.edu or Research Gate are social networking platforms whose primary aim is to connect researchers with common interests and are not open access repositories.
 Their terms of service make it clear they could alter their service model or terminate the service without notice.
 Disciplinary repositories such as arXiv, and PubMed Central have a long track record and there is every expectation that they will be around for a long time.
 However, each of them is subject to uncertain funding from volunteer contributors or the whims of government spending.
 It is conceivable that these could shut down at any time and the works deposited there would disappear.

 Who will be responsible for the staffing and technology required to implement the policy?

-ASU Library already manages the ASU Digital Repository, which will easily accommodate the deposit of article manuscripts by ASU faculty.
+ASU Library already manages the KEEP Repository, which will easily accommodate the deposit of article manuscripts by ASU faculty.
 ASU Library personnel will partner with the Office of Knowledge Enterprise Development and the Office of the Provost to promote and implement our ASU Open Access Policy, including tracking the publication of ASU faculty articles, working with faculty members to deposit their article manuscripts, monitoring publisher embargoes, maintaining use statistics for faculty authors, and maintaining the repository.

 Will there be any penalty for authors who do not comply?